hugros-93/agentic-art/README.md

 The exact parent/child relationship of server-side MCP spans may differ because the MCP server runs as a separate process.

+MCP server-side tool execution is independently instrumented with OpenTelemetry.

 ---

 ## LLM Telemetry